 Raymond P. Miller Memorial Scholarship

 Dr. Miller was a beloved physician who graduated from the UAMS College of Medicine in 1963.
 He was born November 26, 1936, in Cotton Plant, Arkansas.
 He graduated in 1955 from Cotton Plant Vocational High School and enrolled at Arkansas AM&N College in Pine Bluff where he received a Bachelor of Science degree in 1959.
 In 1972, Dr. Miller became the first black member of the University of Arkansas Board of Trustees.
 He served on many other boards throughout his career, including Worthen Bank and its successors, Entergy Corporation, and the Razorback Foundation.
 He received many honors in recognition of his professional practice and civic service.
 He was a member of Alpha Omega Alpha medical honor society, Sigma Pi Phi fraternity, the American Thoracic Society, the American College of Chest Physicians, and was a Diplomate of the American College of Physicians.
 Dr. Miller died in 2005.
 In 2007, several friends of Dr. Miller convened to raise money that would endow a scholarship in his name.
-The endowment was established in 2008 and the inaugural award was presented in 2009 to Carla Brown of Wynne.
+The endowment was established in 2008 and the inaugural award was presented in 2009.

 Jewel Minnis Trust Fund Scholarship